solita/blackhat-python/README.md

 * ```pip install requests```
 * Take the [template code](src/RCE-template.py)
-* Modify it to make a "shell" where you can interact with the remote server like you would have actual terminal connection to the server
+* Modify it to make a "shell" where you can interact with the remote server like you would have actual terminal connection to the server.
 * Tidy up the HTML from the output to make it more user-friendly.
 Either use ```split``` and other string manipulation stuff or use [HTMLParser](https://docs.python.org/2/library/htmlparser.html)

 ## RCE Proof-of-Concept